vishallama/pydantic/docs/usage/json_schema.md

 #> {'value': 'fox fox fox dog fox'}
 ```

 Since Pydantic would not know how to generate a schema for `CompressedString` if you call `handler(source)` in it's `__get_pydantic_core_schema__` method you would get a `pydantic.errors.PydanticSchemaGenerationError` error.
 This will be the case for most custom types so you almost never want to call into `handler` for custom types.
+You could however call `handler(str)` which would give you the `CoreSchema` for a plain string.

 The process for Annotated metadata is much the same except that you can generally call into `handler` to have Pydantic handle generating the schema.